Skip to content

 Please note, this page will be updated termly, so please keep checking back.

 This term in English, the children will produce a range of genres, including comic strips, letter writing, character descriptions and Playscripts, linking to our theme 'Avengers Assemble.'
 Throughout the term, the children will engage in a variety of Grammar lessons, developing their knowledge of Year 6 Grammar skills.
 In Maths, the children will develop their knowledge of place value in numbers up to ten million, as well as learning the four methods of calculation, which they will begin to apply to Year 6 arithmetic style questions.
-It is crucial children know their times tables up to 12x 12 so please ensure children practise these regularly.
-In History, the children will carry out research into a study of the local area and our topic is, 'War of the Roses' which is brand new for Year 6 this year.
+It is crucial children know their times tables up to 12 times 12, so please ensure they practise these regularly.
+In History, the children will carry out research into a study of the local area and our topic is, 'War of the Roses'.
 Our Science topic is 'Evolution and Inheritance' which is an exciting topic exploring which of our attributes are inherited as well as learning about Charles Darwin and Mary Anning.
 In PE, the children will develop their skills of throwing and catching and will learn the rules of Netball, applying these to games.
 They will also take part in indoor circuit training to develop their core strength.
 The children have lots of exciting lessons and learning to look forward to during this Autumn term.

-SATs are national tests that children take twice during their primary school life.
-Firstly, at the end of Key Stage 1 (KS1) in Year 2, and then secondly, at the end of Key Stage 2 (KS2) in Year 6.
+SATs are national tests that children take at the end of Key Stage 2 (KS2) in Year 6.
 These standardised tests are actually known as End of Key Stage Tests and Assessments, but most people know them as SATs (Standard Assessment Tests) .

 SATs are an indicator of the progress your child has made at school so far.
 They are not a measure of whether your child is passing or failing; they simply show what level your child is currently working to.
 Pupils sit their second set of SATs at KS2 level in Year 6.
 These tests are more formal than those taken in KS1 and have set exam days as well as external marking in the majority of schools.
 Children will take exams in English reading comprehension, grammar, punctuation, spelling, mathematical reasoning, and arithmetic.